List of alien races in Marvel Comics: Tektons

 The Tektons are a semi-humanoid race covered with purple fur, averaging 6 ft 2 in in height.
 They come from the planet Tekton, ninth from the sun in the Tacuspar star system in the Andromeda galaxy.
 These savage primitives have superhuman strength and prehensile tails.
 First seen in Fantastic Four #91 (October 1969).

 Teuthidans

 The Teuthidans are a race of one-eyed squid-like aliens from the planet Teuthida.

 Teuthidans in other media

 The Teuthidans appear in Lego Marvel Super Heroes 2.

 Thuvrians

-The Thuvrians are a race of humanoids with oversized heads, averaging 6 ft 1 in in height.
+The Thuvrians are a race of humanoids with large heads, averaging 6 ft 1 in in height.
 Their home planet is Thuvria, third from the sun in the Lomyra star system in the Milky Way galaxy.
 As of 200 years ago, their development was arrested at a level comparable to the European Middle Ages.
 First seen in Rom the Spaceknight #19 (June 1981).